GMOD/jbrowse-components/packages/jbrowse-cli/README.md

 OPTIONS
   -h, --help          show CLI help
-  -l, --listVersions  Lists out all versions of JBrowse 2 -t, --tag=tag       Version of JBrowse 2 to upgrade to.
-Defaults to latest -u, --url=url       A direct URL to a JBrowse 2 release
+  -l, --listVersions  Lists out all versions of JBrowse 2

+  -t, --tag=tag       Version of JBrowse 2 to install.
+Format is @gmod/jbrowse-web@v0.0.1.
+                      Defaults to latest

+  -u, --url=url       A direct URL to a JBrowse 2 release

 EXAMPLES